 By the end of this module you will be able to:

-1. Describe the key systems that make up and EV and detail their function within the whole
+1. Describe and map the key systems that make up an EV and detail their function within the whole

-2. Design and model a traction system for an EV including the motor model and a FOC
+3. Design and model a traction system for an EV including modelling the motor model and a Field Oriented Control system.

-3. Model and analyse other key blocks in an EV such as the: Charger, DC-DC Converter, Battery and Battery Management System.
+4. Summarise the key requirements and performance indicators of modules within an EV such as the: Charger, DC-DC Converter, Battery and Battery Management System.

 An EV consists of many subsystems, and desinging one requires some knowledge across a broad range of engineering disciplines.
 As this is an electrical engineering module we will not cover all of these topics to an equal level of detail.
 Topics that are not strictly electrical engineering but crucial for overall EV system design (such as batteries for example) will be covered at a lower level of detail than those that fit better in the electrical engineering field.